JMencius/resumableS3/README.md

-# resumableS3
+# resumableS3 (rs3)
-## Introduction
+## To solve what problem
-This software is mainly for resumable S3 cp download.
-When using S3 cp to download a very large file, original [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) may fail and just report an error `("Connection broken: ConnectionResetError(104, 'Connection reset by peer')", ConnectionResetError(104, 'Connection reset by peer'))`, without writing the file to output.
+When using S3 cp to download a very large file, original [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) may fail and just report an error `("Connection broken: ConnectionResetError(104, 'Connection reset by peer')", ConnectionResetError(104, 'Connection reset by peer'))`, without writing the file to output, **which means the donwload of original AWS S3 is not resumable**.

+ResumableS3 (rs3) is a Python based download binary, of which is meant to be a resumable download program.
+It is also multi-threaded, which means you shall get similar download speed as the original AWS S3.

 ## Installation
 Use pip to install, <mark> you should have python >= 3.8 installation first </mark>